Kraftbar/linux-essentials/voice/README.md

 Claude Code equivalents are `--dangerously-skip-permissions` and `--permission-mode bypassPermissions`.

+## Finding past voice conversations

+`claude --resume` does not reliably list sessions the daemon created, even from the right directory.
+Resuming them by id works, and the transcripts are complete, so nothing is lost - they are just hard to find in the picker.
+The session files are structurally identical to interactive ones (same record types, same flags, same cwd, same version), so the reason is not visible from the outside and is not guessed at here.

+    ./voicehist                    sessions for $HOME, where the daemon runs ./voicehist ~/linux-essentials
+    cd ~ && claude --resume <id>

+History is bucketed per working directory, so voice sessions land wherever `VOICED_WORKDIR` points - `$HOME` by default, which is a different bucket from a repo you normally work in.

 ## Session continuation

 The first turn passes `--session-id <uuid>`; every later turn passes